 If you’ve never had a cavity before, the prospect of getting a filling could be a daunting one.
 Never fear!
 Fillings are a common restorative procedure and really not that big of a deal.
 To alleviate any concerns you may have, check out these answers to the most commonly asked questions about fillings.

 1. Why do I need fillings?

-If you have damage to your dental enamel as a result of decay, bruxism, a fracture, or another oral health issue, it is important to get a filling to repair the tooth.
+If you have damage to your dental enamel due to decay, bruxism, a fracture, or another oral health issue, it is important to get a filling to repair the tooth.
 If left untreated, tooth decay can progress into a serious issue, leading to an infection of the root or even bone loss.
 Ultimately, if the decay is left for too long, you could lose your natural tooth.
-Therefore, it is important to visit your dentist at the first sign of pain and sensitivity in order to restore your oral health and prevent further damage.
+Therefore, it is important to visit your dentist at the first sign of pain and sensitivity to restore your oral health and prevent further damage.

 2. Does it hurt to get fillings?